okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 > **Notes:**
 > * If you're using multiple Okta orgs, the OIN Submission Tester requires you to trust the current Developer Edition org.
-> * The first time you use the OIN Submission Tester, click **Initialize Tester** to start the test session.
+> * If it's the first time you use the OIN Submission Tester, click **Initialize Tester** to start the test session.
 > * If the OIN Submission Tester session expired, click **Refresh Tester session** for a new test session.

 The OIN Submission Tester includes the mechanism to test the following flows: